nczmoo/dcs100/readme.md

     change background briefly to red when you get hit give the player a mulligan when they die the first time and let them keep their gold (but make sure they know its only that time) change death text
+    the number of portals given by a portal chest should be determined by how often you die change potions to inventory